-How to Drink Whisky might depend on whose whisky it is
+How to Drink Whisky (Depends on whose whisky it is)

 How to drink whisky?
-Any way you like, though single malts deserve respect.
+Any way you like, though single malts deserve respect especially if your host pours you one.
+(They cost more than blends!)
 A measure of whisky is called a dram or a nip in Scotland.
+This page has loads of information - a whisky-bluffer's guide perhaps.

 How to Drink Whisky